 What is the process to become a Host Family?

-Host Families complete a thorough approval process that includes an application, a pastoral character reference, a 4-hour training, fingerprinting & background checks, a family interview and home safety evaluation, and signing various forms including our statement of faith.
+Host Families complete a thorough approval process that includes an application, a pastoral character reference, a 4-hour training, fingerprinting & background checks, and a family interview and home safety evaluation.
 Don't be intimidated!
 If you move steadily through the process, we can complete your approval in around 6 weeks!

 Who can I host?